ban jelacic square - one day in zagreb itinerary cover

 Are you visiting Croatia and want to know how to spend 2 days in Zagreb?
 You came to the right place!

-While Zagreb might not have Pula beaches, it is a city full of culture, history and architecture reminiscent of Vienna and other great European capitals.
+Zagreb is a city full of culture, history, and architecture reminiscent of Vienna and other great European capitals.

 Disclaimer: Some of the links in this post are affiliate links, and I may earn a commission if you make a purchase using my link, at no extra cost to you.
 I hope you find the information here useful!